resed-api/workshop/content.md

 ### Recommended Hotels

-- Hotel Plattenhof (Design & Boutique Hotel Plattenhof in Zürich - boutique Hotel buchung im Herzen der Stadt Zürich)
+- Hotel Plattenhof (Design & Boutique Hotel Plattenhof in Zurich - boutique Hotel tucked away in the quiet university neighborhood)
-- St. Josef (Ferienaufenthalt in Zürich: Familienhotel, Pension & ruhiges Hotel).
+- St. Josef (3-star superior boutique hotel St. Josef is a quiet, cozy boutique city hotel right in the center of Zurich)

 Please note that we do not have arrangements with these or other hotels.